 MTI Mentorship Award

-MTI MENTORSHIP AWARD
+THE MTI MENTORSHIP AWARD

 Generously supported by Musical Theatre International (Europe), the Mentorship Award is presented biennially to a writer or writing team who have submitted the first full draft of a new musical.
 Stiles and Drewe, along with a panel of judges, select the winning project – the writers of which then benefit from bespoke mentorship and support over a 12-month period.

 - A fully funded, one-week development retreat to work on the winning musical.
 This has previously happened at Anthony’s house in France.
+Location in 2021 TBC.

 - Access to work shadowing opportunities – either on a Stiles and Drewe show or with alternative industry contacts (subject to availability and production schedules).

-- After 12 months, the above culminates in rehearsal provision for a workshop with an industry showcase presentation at the end.
+- After 12 months, the above culminates in rehearsal provision for a workshop with an Industry Showcase presentation at the end.
 This is with a professional cast, Director and MD.

 How to Submit:

 Submissions for the 2021 Mentorship Award open on Wednesday 11th November 2020.
 Entries must be received by 23.59 on Sunday 31st January 2021.